adafruit/adafruit-circuitpython-weekly-meeting/participating.md

-If you're going to be speaking and don't have time before the meeting to enter your notes, at least add your Discord handle as a placeholder so that the moderator knows to let you have your turn.
+If you're going to be speaking and don't have time before the meeting to enter your notes, at least add your Discord handle as a placeholder so that the host knows to let you have your turn.
 If for some reason even that's not possible, ask in the text chat for someone else to add it for you.

-Your notes can be terse (they don't have to be full english sentences and paragraphs) but if the moderator is going to be reading them make sure they have enough context that what they say will make sense.
+Your notes can be terse (they don't have to be full english sentences and paragraphs) but if the host is going to be reading them make sure they have enough context that what they say will make sense.

 # During the meeting

 Join a few minutes before the meeting if you want to check that your audio is working.

-Please give the moderator a few minutes after the start of the hour to arrive.
+Please give the host a few minutes after the start of the hour to arrive.
-The Discord meeting starts after an internal Adafruit meeting which often goes slightly over its alloted time.
+The Discord meeting starts immediately after an internal Adafruit meeting.

 When not actively speaking, please mute your microphone.

 In the sections where you will participate, be attentive to the order of the meeting so that you're ready to un-mute and speak when called on.

-If the moderator accidentally skips you, place a note in the text chat to make them aware of it.
+If the host accidentally skips you, place a note in the text chat to make them aware of it.

 ## In The Weeds